ATD Tackles Adaptation to Climate Change for Dairies

 • Barn air quality improved, Nitrogen saved, and struvite production is reduced.

-• The Reservoir will hold a little more water with the solids removed and it can be enlarged to collect any newly available water.
+• The Lagoon will hold a little more water with the solids removed and it can be enlarged to collect any newly available water.

-• The Reservoir will no longer produce Carbon Dioxide or Methane, thereby eliminating a major source of farm emissions.
+• The Lagoon will no longer produce Carbon Dioxide or Methane, thereby eliminating a major source of farm emissions.

-• Add Fresh Water equal to the recycles flush water direct to your reservoir or reduce demand on your source.
+• Add Fresh Water equal to the recycled flush water direct to your Lagoon or reduce demand on your source.

-• Optionally Install a floating solar power array on the Reservoir.
+• Optionally Install a floating solar power array on the Lagoon.
 Reduce evaporation losses and improve sustainability.

 • Reduce transportation costs of solids to and from hub digesters.